 We get 22% of our energy from nuclear reactors.
 One ton of a uranium fuel in a reactor can produce 44 million kilowatt hours of electricity.
 Producing an equivalent amount of power using fossil fuels would require burning 20,000 tons of coal or 8.5 million cubic meters of natural gas.
 Atomic power plants today use second generation reactors.
 Reactor designs, much like airplanes, are always being improved using lessons learned and new third generation reactor designs are receiving significant investment.

 Today, we produce a surplus of commercial nuclear fuel for use in the second generation reactors at power plants.
 They use an isotope of Uranium, U-235.
 This isotope is fissile, meaning it is capable of sustaining a nuclear chain reaction.
-Most of mined uranium is made up of a different isotope that cannot sustain a chain reaction, U-238.
-About 99.3% of uranium ore is U-238 and while the U-235 isotope makes up just under 0.7%.
+Mined uranium is made up of just 0.7% U-235 and 99.3% U-238, a relatively stable isotope that cannot sustain a nuclear chain reaction.
 In order to be used to power reactors, Uranium must first be 'enriched' to contain 3-5% of the fissile U-235 isotope.
 Because U-238 has 3 more neutrons than U-235, the difference in mass can be used to seperate them in centrifuges until the desired ratio of isotopes is met.
-Stuxnet, the most advanced computer virus to date, was able to greatly reduce Iranium Uranium enrichment capacity by simply targeting their centrifuges.
+Stuxnet, the most advanced computer virus to date, was able to greatly reduce Iranian Uranium enrichment capacity by simply targeting their centrifuges.

 When nuclear fuel is used up, it still contains about 96% of its original Uranium.
 When it is removed from the reactor it continues to emit radiation and heat and is immediately placed in storage ponds at the reactor facility.
 It remains in water for around a year to cool.
 Once cooled, the used fuel is highly recyclable and can be reprocessed into fissionable uranium and plutonium.
 After processing, only about 3% of used fuel (about 750kg per year from a large reactor) becomes high-level radioactive waste.
 Public concern over radioactive waste and lack of funding hampered the development of deep geological repositories where waste is initially recoverable for re-use before being permanently sealed.
 The planned Yucca Mountain nuclear waste repository in New Mexico was defunded by the Department of Energy and closed in 2011.
 There is not a pressing need to build these facilities as there is only a small volume of waste and it becomes less dangerous over time.
 Naturally-occuring radioactive elements are relatively common, so assuming we can start burying the unrecoverable fuel waste, we'll just be putting it back from where it came.